 My trip to Laos came right after a series of three media coverage trips in Japan each with intense itineraries.
 At the beginning of the trip, I was not fully in mood for sightseeing.
 I just wanted to take it slow and enjoy the riverside coffee shop scene that Luang Prabang is rightfully famous for.

 I have to admit that it took me a little longer than usual to get used to the chaotic rhythm of Southeast Asia which I think I am addicted to.
 It probably had a lot to do with spending the last two years in one of the most organized countries in the world, Japan.
 But once I found my groove, I could once again easily relate to those who choose to spend months of their around-the-world trips in Southeast Asia.

 Town worthy of weeks long stay

-If you are looking for a smallish town to just lay back for a week or two (and even much longer), enjoy the eateries (there are many) and do some sightseeing without feeling rushed, Luang Prabang is the place to go.
-The food, in most cases, is reasonably priced, accommodation is cheap (though not on a par with the options available in Thailand and Vietnam) and it is a very walkable city.
+If you are looking for a small city to just lay back for a week or two (and even much longer), enjoy the eateries (there are many) and do some sightseeing without feeling rushed, Luang Prabang is the place to go.
+The food, in most cases, is reasonably priced, accommodation is cheap (though not on a par with the options available in Thailand and Vietnam) and the city is very walkable.

-Luang Prabang has two major streets, one bordering the Mekong River and the other one connecting the night market to Phu Si, one of the most popular viewpoints in the city.
-The place, as expected, gets fairly crowded with people and selfie sticks and I am not too crazy about the city scenery.
-But it is a short hike that makes one deserve the food and drinks that come after it and the surrounding mountain scenery looks delightful especially in the golden hour.
+Luang Prabang has two main streets, one bordering the Mekong River and the other one connecting the night market to Phu Si, one of the most popular viewpoints in the city.
+The viewpoint, as expected, gets very crowded with people and selfie sticks.
+Also, I am usually not too crazy about the city sceneries.
+But it is a short hike that makes one deserve the food and drinks that come after it and the surrounding mountain scenery looks delightful, especially during the golden hour.

 Dining scene in Luang Prabang